There’s nothing like a good scratch to relieve an itch. But if your dog is scratching more than usual, it could be a skin condition.

 ZRD symptoms: Red, scaly, crusty, thickened skin.
 Lesions are often found around the pressure points (elbows and paw pads) or the eyes, nose and ears.

-ZRD treatment: ZRD can be prevented with a complete and balanced diet, which contains the appropriate level of bioavailable zinc.
+ZRD treatment: A complete and balanced diet, containing the appropriate level of bioavailable zinc, can support dogs with ZRD.
+Some dogs with poor zinc absorption may require additional supplementation.
 Avoid phytates that are found in legumes, whole grains and seeds, as these can reduce the body’s ability to absorb zinc and other important minerals.

 The ratios of zinc, calcium and copper within our Lyka recipes and the lack of phytate content support the effective absorption of these essential minerals.